 But Jerry had me thinking outside the box.

 I walked into my father's house which to this day is still weird.
 It's where I grew up, and he has let the place go.
 It's also weird as I expect to see my mother every time I walk in the kitchen (who passed over 20 years ago).

 I had to deliver bad news.
 I had done all I could.
 My soon to be ex-wife had refused to go back to marriage counseling, and we had come to the conclusion that the marriage was over.
 So not only were we going through a bankruptcy but we would add divorce to the mix.
 This was going to be a wild ride.

 My father never really expressed like or dislike for my ex-wife.
 She did paint his house one summer while I was in school.
-She cleaned, etc. Consequently, when I had to explain that my marriage was over, my soon to be ex-wife was a drunk, and a cheater, I didn't know how it would effect him.
-The number of serious discussions I've had with my father can be counted on one hand probably so this was going to be awkward.
+She cleaned, etc. Consequently, when I had to explain that my marriage was over, my soon to be ex-wife was a drunk, and a cheater, I didn't know how it would affect him.
+The number of serious discussions I've had with my father can be counted on one hand so this was going to be awkward.

 When I delivered the news, he was sorry to hear it.
 It turns out he knew what I was going through.
-He knew the wild ride I was going to go through (even friendly divorces are ugly, and expensive).
+He knew the wild ride I was going to go through (even friendly divorces are ugly and expensive).
 He knew first hand.